 "Choose this day whom you will serve..."
 (Jos.
 24:15a).

 I made one compulsive choice after the other beginning in adolescence, drinking my first beer at 14, and having sex at 16, which led to a party life in college.
 Though I worked to save for college, I made foolish choices instead of studying, making the grade and being responsible.
 I chose to run with the wrong crowd, join a fraternity, have sex, move out west, drop out of college in California, get addicted to drugs and join the Manson family, while looking for acceptance.

-The crimes were simply a series of impulsive choices, while self-medicating.
+The crimes were simply a series of wrong choices, while self-medicating.
 I was bouncing off the walls of my mind, totally disregarding the destruction I was causing my family, myself and others in society -- blatant selfishness.
 These rebellious choices drove me into a state of turmoil, death and depression, stuck in a self-destructive cycle, lost in confusion.

 I had a choice to choose life or death.
 I chose death, which brought a curse on a multitude of innocent people.
 My choices caused all these effects.
-As a result, the pain of the crime and a seed of rebellion spread to new generations.
+As a result, the pain of the crime and a seed of rebellion spread to new generations in society.